bingran-li/blog/docs/notes/2024 Fall Archive.md

 GEC2206 *Global Political Economy*

 # The purpose of selecting those courses.
 Width is the core of course selections in undergraduate period.
-Open-mindedness is my feature on

 To strengthen my understanding of probability.
 When I was year 2, I learnt financial mathematics, and therefore I'm familiar with probability theory and stochastic calculus.
 So I choose *Measure Theoretic Probability*, which is an advanced proof-based courses.
 Prof. Yao has great understanding on probability and he convey it to us.
 Eventually, it indeed reshapes my mind, and provides a more rigorous foundation on what I often use.
 I will give examples in the section of this course.